Milumon/Milumon/README.md

 ## Hello World 👋 It's Milumon!
-I'm a Full Stack Jr developer with my ♥
+I'm a Full Stack Developer with my ♥
 <br/>

 <a href="https://www.linkedin.com/in/miluska-romero/">